yangjl/pvpDiallel/README.md

 ## Figures
 Rmd codes to generate Figures in the paper.
 The `doc/` fold is `gitignored` at the moment.
 It will be released soon.

-1. **Figure 1**: The four panels can be produced with code [`doc/Fig1.Rmd`](https://github.com/yangjl/pvpDiallel/blob/master/doc/Fig1.Rmd).
+1. **Figure 1**: Panels of this figure can be produced with code [`doc/Fig1.Rmd`](https://github.com/yangjl/pvpDiallel/blob/master/doc/Fig1.Rmd).
 And the [Figure1](https://github.com/yangjl/pvpDiallel/blob/master/doc/Fig1.pdf) in a pdf version.
 2. Figure 2.
 3. Figure 3.
 4. Figure 4.